 This event, hosted by IPCC (United Nations Intergovernmental Panel on Climate Change) and the Monaco Scientific Centre (CSM), and chaired by His Royal Highness, Prince Albert of Monaco, will present the key messages and policy recommendations.

-Panellists, including Jason Hall-Spencer, Professor of Marine Biology at the University of Plymouth, will discuss the capacity of nature to mitigate climate change, as nature-based solutions.
+Jason Hall-Spencer, Professor of Marine Biology at the University of Plymouth, discussed the capacity of nature to mitigate climate change, as nature-based solutions.

-This event is co-organised by IPCC, Fundaciōn Meri, Centre Scientifique de Monaco, World Meteorological Organization, Fondation Prince Albert II de Monaco, and the UK Met Office.
+This event was co-organised by IPCC, Fundaciōn Meri, Centre Scientifique de Monaco, World Meteorological Organization, Fondation Prince Albert II de Monaco, and the UK Met Office.